mmajewsk/Tonic/software_guide.md

 Each of the options ins described in help `python run.py -h`.
 **Remember to change the folder if you want to take new data, because it will defaultly overwrite existing data**

+### Turning the services by Tonic (not fully supported)

+There was an attempt to simplify the process of turning everything on, you can see the code used to do that in the file `service_run.py`.